philbuchanan/Accordion-Shortcodes/readme.txt

 == Changelog ==
 = 2.2 =
-* NEW: Accessible for users requiring tabbed keyboard navigation control
+* NEW: Accessible for users requiring tabbed keyboard navigation control (this took way too long)
-* NEW: Contextual admin help tab with link to full plugin documentation

 = 2.1.1 =
 * FIXED: An issue where openfirst would not work if title tag was set to div